5 Ways Christmas and Hanukkah Co-Opted Paganism

-Editor’s note: This post is a Care2 favorite, brought back by holiday demand.
+Editor’s note: This post is a Care2 Favorite.
 It was originally published on December 11, 2012.
 Enjoy!

-Maria sopra Minerva illustrates the way religious traditions evolve, taking from other traditions what they like, and also what they need to draw in the followers of those traditions.
+Maria sopra Minerva illustrates how religious traditions evolve, borrowing from other cultures what they like — and also what they need to draw in the followers of those customs.

-2. The cold, dark and death that prevail during the solstice season convinced some people that a screen between our world and one of evil spirits was thinner or more porous at this time of year.
-Many observances were meant to protect against the bad spirits.
-“The Holiday Bells, or jingle bells were-are used to drive evil spirits away.”
+The cold, darkness and death that prevail during the solstice season convinced some people that the boundary between our world and one of evil spirits was thinner or more porous at this time of year.
+As the Houston Chronicle notes, “The Holiday Bells, or jingle bells were-are used to drive evil spirits away.”
 The same goes for mistletoe, which guarded against evil when hung in a doorway.

 There are competing versions of the history of Christmas trees.
 One is that they originated in Germany in the 1500s.
-Another is that they began with paganism. ”Many Pagan cultures” would cut evergreen boughs or other plants (like mistletoe) that were still green and use them to decorate their homes or temples around solstice.
-At a time of year when the plants were dying and sunshine was in short supply, green vegetation was a reminder that both would return.
+Another suggests that some Pagan cultures would cut evergreen boughs or other green plants – like mistletoe — and use them to decorate their homes or temples around solstice.
+At a time of year when many plants were dying and sunshine was in short supply, green vegetation was a reminder that both would return.

-5. Like the Christians absorbed solstice by setting Christmas at the same time, much earlier in history Jews may have used Hanukkah the same way.
 Also known as the Festival of Lights, Hanukkah celebrates the ancient Jews’ rededication of their Temple after the Syrian Greeks occupied and defiled it.
-The Jews may have been ”capturing a pagan solstice festival that had won wide support among partially [paganized] Jews, in order to make it a day of God’s victory over paganism.
+As MyJewishLearning explains, Jews may have been ”capturing a pagan solstice festival that had won wide support among partially [paganized] Jews, in order to make it a day of God’s victory over paganism.
 Even the lighting of candles for Hanukkah fits the context of the surrounding torchlight honors for the sun.”

-Religions and holidays evolve over time, but it is interesting how certain elements of an observance — like fire and green vegetation in the winter — can stay the same for thousands of years.
+Religions and holidays evolve over time, but it is interesting how certain elements of an observance — like fire and green vegetation in the winter — can remain for thousands of years.